 Lip fillers are injections that give the lips a more plump and full appearance.
-The injections are composed mainly of hyaluronic acid.
-Sometimes lip Botox is done for a similar effect, but that’s not considered a dermal filler.
+They’re more generally called dermal fillers.

 The lip filler procedure takes just a few minutes and is minimally invasive.
-However, the procedure is not permanent and you will need to get future injections to maintain a plump pout.
+But the procedure is not permanent, and you’ll need to get future injections to maintain the lip fullness the filler creates.

 - Avoid strenuous exercise for 24 to 48 hours after you get lip or any other dermal fillers.
 Elevated blood pressure and heart rate from exercise may make swelling or bruising worse.
-You can take Arnica for bruising if your doctor approves.
-It’s fine to engage in light activity like walking.
+It’s fine to engage in light activity, like walking.

 - Stay hydrated.
 Drinking plenty of water will help your body heal.

 - Eat plenty of hydrating fruits and vegetables and try to avoid excess sodium, which may worsen swelling.

 - Avoid high temperatures, like steam rooms, saunas, or heated exercise classes for 48 hours after treatment.
 High heat can make swelling more pronounced.

 - Ask your doctor which pain medications are OK to take in the days after your treatment.
 Normally Tylenol will be fine, but not blood-thinning medications like ibuprofen or aspirin.